Mombuyish/Laravel-Imgur/README.md

         ])->upload($image);
 ```

-## Quick Getter
+## Quick Starter
-You can use pretty methods to get what you want informations.
+You can use methods to get what you want informations.

 ``` php
 $image = Imgur::upload($file);